mhbeals/Conference-Notes/CN_BLLabsDissemination_20141103.md

 + We must remember the 'power of the particular' in macroscopic analyses
   + Big Data falls down when it fails to refocus
-  + TH worries that we are losing our ability to see detail in a way that make Thompson et al so compellling.
+  + TH worries that we are losing our ability to see detail in a way that make Thompson et al so compelling.

 + Humanities scholars should have self-confidence in their abilities
   + We can do certain things STEM scholars don't do very well